Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Slowly, through the course of many great meals, I came to the realization that food quality matters.
 Though I still subscribed to the “fat-is-bad” conventional wisdom, I began making regular visits to local farmers’ markets and seeking out fresh, locally-grown whole foods.
 Frankly, it just tasted better than the processed junk I’d been eating before.
 I no longer dreamed of spending my life developing flavor compounds for food conglomerates.

-Instead, I decided to become a professional drug dealer.
+…WHO becAme a professional drug dealer.

 After our wedding, we settled in San Francisco, where my husband toiled as a litigator in a downtown law firm, and I got a job working as a night shift hospital pharmacist.
-With good-paying (but hectic) jobs and no kids, we ate our way through the city.
+With well-paying (but hectic) jobs and no kids, we ate our way through the city.
 Exercise was relegated to weekends…if we managed to haul our butts off the couch.

 It wasn’t until after we had kids and moved to the ’burbs that I took notice of the muffin-top that was poking up out of my waistband.
 After Big-O and Lil-O were born, I wanted to ditch the loose flesh—and get stronger, too.
 So I did what any crazy-busy working mom would do: I subscribed to fitness magazines and ordered a bunch of home exercise videos.
 For well over a year, I did heart-pounding cardio moves in the garage every night.
 I counted calories.
 I lost weight.